 Biometric time clocks provide increased security and minimize any potential time theft.

 Biometric time clocks have an advantage over punch clocks and that they use unique body data, such as a fingerprint or facial recognition.
 These systems can help business owners to ensure that the right employee is punching in and out.
 Biometric time clocks can also eliminate the risk of buddy punching, but that is where the advantages end.
-Without proper integration with your employee schedules, the biometric time clock does not know if the employee that punched in was even scheduled to work that day or for how long.
+Without proper integration with your employee schedules, a biometric hours tracker app does not know if the employee that punched in was even scheduled to work that day or for how long.
 This means that you are still at risk for unscheduled overtime costs and you aren’t able to prevent early punch-ins.

 Additionally, most biometric time clocks do not integrate with payroll providers, so this means that your payroll employees will need to spend additional time entering time card data and two timesheets for accurate payroll.